DIOLLIA/go-stuff/README.md

-Repo where I can try out some golang stuff
+# Repo where I can try out some golang stuff

+- patterns on go
+- go routines
+-